We measure performance of the Housing Service at North Ayrshire Council.

 Scottish Housing Regulator (SHR) Landlords Report

 Each year the SHR publishes information to allow tenants, homeless people, other service users, other landlords, funders and policy makers to understand and compare landlords performance in achieving the Charter outcomes and standards.
-This helps tenants to hold their landlords to account and service users and other groups to understand the performance of social landlords.
-Landlords' Report (PDF, 137kb).

 Our annual newsletter has been developed and agreed with the North Ayrshire Network (NAN).
 It takes account of a wider consultation exercise undertaken with all tenants via an online survey.